jdavis/jdavis.github.com/_posts/2014-06-13-put-yourself-out-there.md

 university assignments][github-college], to people that are now [using LaTeX for homework][homework].

-The feeling of changing how someone's brain thinks and changing how someone follows where their heart is leading them is far beyond great.
+Changing someone's heart and their mind to want to become better and to learn more is an incredible feeling.

 ### Open Source Opportunities